-Participant demographics are shown in Table 1.
-The only recruitment requirement was the user's location-UK or US, respectively.
-There were slightly more female (58%) than male respondents and over half of respondents were millennials (62%), which we define as those under 34.
+Respondent demographics are shown in Table 1.
+The only recruitment requirement was the respondent's location-the US or the UK.
+There was slightly more female (58%) than male respondents, and over half of respondents were millennials (62%), which we define as those under 34.
 Nearly all survey respondents had completed high school, and over half had completed some level of higher education after high school (58%).
-Less than half a percent (.025%) of respondents never used group chat tools, while 15.7% used them rarely, indicating that tools need to address security considering infrequent use.
+Less than half a percent (.025%) of respondents never used group chat tools, while 15.7% used them rarely, indicating that tools need to address the security of infrequent users.